-Although your sacroiliac joints move only a couple of millimeters, or rotate 1-4 degrees at most, they have a heavy burden to bear.
-As a weight-bearing joint, and one of the largest joints in your body, your SI joints support the entire weight of your upper body when you stand, walk or perform any other upright activity.
+Although your sacroiliac joints move only a couple of millimeters, rotating 1 to 4 degrees at most, they have a heavy burden to bear.
+As a weight-bearing joint, and one of the largest joints in your body, your SI joints support the entire weight of your upper body whenever you stand, walk or perform any other upright activity.

-As with most other joints in your body, your SI joints depend on cartilage to act as a cushion, but with steady wear and tear this cartilage can become damaged, allowing your bones to rub together, leading to pain and eventually osteoarthritis, which is one of the leading causes of sacroiliac joint dysfunction.
+As with most other joints in your body, your SI joints depend on cartilage to act as a cushion.
+But with steady wear and tear this cartilage can become damaged, allowing your bones to rub together, leading to pain and eventually osteoarthritis… one of the leading causes of sacroiliac joint dysfunction.

 Sacroiliac joint dysfunction does not occur overnight, however.
-It’s actually more often a culmination of many years of imbalances within your body — imbalances that are largely preventable.
+It’s typically a culmination of many years of imbalances within your body — imbalances that are largely preventable.

 What are the Underlying Causes and Symptoms of Sacroiliac Joint Dysfunction?